Speakers – Spring 2020

 Kyle Hamrick is an Emmy-winning motion designer, video editor and software trainer.
 For over 15 years, he’s worked at various agencies and production houses, co-founded a small studio, cultivated a successful freelance career, and presented at conferences all over the U.S. A workflow & efficiency nerd who enjoys the challenge of an ever-changing workflow, Kyle hops from animated explainer videos to live event visuals; from IMAX documentaries to efficiently-built title templates.
 He’s also a mediocre guitarist, a lover of dinosaurs and Lego, and a big believer in using creative skills for good.

-Maxim is well-known as a media technology trainer, and is the author of multiple books and training series including the official Adobe Premiere Pro Classroom in a Book, the Adobe Audition Classroom in a Book, and over 1,800 tutorials exploring post-production, including official videos for Adobe Premiere Pro, Avid Media Composer, and EDIUS.
+Maxim is a media technology trainer, filmmaker, futurist, and author of multiple books and training series including the official Adobe Premiere Pro Classroom in a Book, and Adobe Audition Classroom in a Book.
+He has recorded over 2,300 tutorials exploring post-production, including many official videos for Adobe Premiere Pro, Avid Media Composer, and Grass Valley EDIUS.

 Rick Champagne leads Global Media & Entertainment Industry Management for NVIDIA.
 In this role, Rick works closely with customers and industry partners in the Film, TV, and Broadcast industries to promote the advancement and adoption of new technologies.
 With a long history of managing products such as the Autodesk 3ds Max and Maya Entertainment Creation Suites, Softimage, Mudbox, and Painter, Rick has been in the service of Artists and Technologists for over two decades.
 Rick maintains close ties to industry as a member of the Visual Effects Society, HPA, Royal Television Society, and as a Board Member of Infinity Festival, and as an Outreach Committee Member of ASWF.
 Rick holds a Master’s degree in Business Administration.